:

 |

-Ongoing technological innovations, including lab tests and developments in genomics, are giving counselors opportunities to conduct more types of analyses.
-Cancer genomics, for example, can determine a patient's risk for specific types of cancer.
-The number and types of tests that genetic counselors can administer and evaluate have increased over the past few years.
-Many types of genetic tests are covered by health insurance providers.
+Employment growth is expected as ongoing technological innovations are giving genetic counselors opportunities to conduct more types of analyses.
+Developments in cancer genomics, for example, increasingly allow these counselors to determine a patient’s risk for specific types of cancer.
+In addition, the number and types of lab tests that genetic counselors can evaluate have increased over the past few years.
+Many of these tests are covered by health insurance providers, which should further strengthen the demand for genetic counseling services.

 |